ronaldroe/okcoders-python-fastapi/README.md

 In this lesson, we will design the relationship between addresses and users and create the necessary API endpoints for address CRUD.

-We will also design and implement endpoints for assigning and unassigning addresses to users
+### Lesson 5 - Complete Address API

+In this lesson, we will complete the Address API by allowing addresses to be assigned and deleted from customers